Merle Hay Mall: Present-day redevelopment

 2020 brought challenges for retailers in the mall due, in part, to the response to the COVID-19 pandemic which resulted in many retailers being closed for a prolonged period of time.
 By August, some prominent retailers, Helzberg Diamonds, Victoria's Secret and Justice among them; closed their locations in the mall.
 In October 2020, it was announced that the vacant Sears building would be demolished to facilitate future development.
+Kohl’s would relocate their department store to the old Sears plot.
 In November 2020, the Des Moines Buccaneers hockey team announced they would build a new sports facility in the old Younkers and adjacent areas.
 The new project will see a 3,500-capacity arena for the Bucs, three additional sheets of ice for tournaments and community use, and a 150-room hotel, to be completed ahead of the 2022-23 hockey season.

+In November, 2023, Dinks Pickleball opened in the former Kohl’s building utilizing the entire anchor store space as a 13 court, indoor permanent pickleball facility.

+As of 2025, the Des Moines Buccaneers announced that they would no longer be partnering with the Merle Hay Mall to build a hockey sports facility.
+Despite this, the Merle Hay Mall is still committed to building a hockey sports facility in the former Younkers building.
+Plans are still moving ahead to redevelop the building with Des Moines City Council approving the development.